4d/docs/website/translated_docs/es/Project/compiler.md

 These two lists contain four columns:

 - Names of process and interprocess variables and arrays used in your project.
 These variables are listed in alphabetical order.
-- Type of the variable.
+- Tipo de la variable.
 Types are set by compiler directive commands or are determined by the compiler based on the use of the variable.
 If the type of a variable cannot be determined, the column is empty.
 - Number of dimensions if the variable is an array.
 - Reference to the context in which the compiler established the type of the variable.
 If the variable is used in several contexts, the context mentioned is the one used by the compiler to determine its type.
     - If the variable was found in a database method, the database method name is given, preceded by (M)*.